Between Knowledge and Care: Evaluating Generative AI-Based IUI in Type 2 Diabetes Management Through Patient and Physician Perspectives: METHOD

+The evaluation procedure consisted of three tightly coupled steps: clinician-guided question curation, independent AI output evaluation, and post-evaluation expert reflection.
+Together, these steps enabled a systematic examination of AI-generated health information grounded in real patient queries and expert clinical judgment.

+\paragraph{Clinician-guided Question Curation.} To ensure realism and clinical relevance, the physician team first curated a fixed set of patient-authored questions drawn from the corpus collected in Phase~1.
+Rather than constructing a taxonomy or performing category-based sampling, this step served solely as stimulus preparation for the evaluation task.

+Questions were selected through iterative discussion based on three criteria: (1) frequency of occurrence in patient submissions; (2) clinical significance for diabetes self-management; and (3) potential risk if answered incorrectly or acted upon without professional supervision.
+This process resulted in a representative set of real-world patient questions that balanced common informational needs with clinically sensitive scenarios.
+The curated question set was used consistently across all evaluated AI systems.

-In the second phase, each question from the curated set (Appendix~D) was entered into four mainstream generative AI platforms.
-To ensure independence and comparability, a new session was initiated for each query, and memory or context-continuation features were disabled where possible.
-All AI-generated responses were saved in text format, anonymized, and archived by question ID and platform type to support consistent analysis.
+\paragraph{AI Output Evaluation.} Each curated question was independently entered into four widely used generative AI systems: GPT-4-turbo~\cite{openai_chatgpt_2025}, DeepSeek-R1~\cite{deepseek_2025}, Kimi K2~\cite{kimi_2025}, and ERNIE Bot 4.5~\cite{erniebot_2025}.
+To ensure comparability, each query was submitted in a fresh session, with memory or context-retention features disabled where possible.
+All AI-generated responses were saved verbatim and anonymized by model and question ID.

-Each physician independently evaluated the AI outputs using a five-dimensional rubric (120 scores total) co-developed by the clinical team.
-The rubric, grounded in both clinical guidelines and the textual nature of LLM outputs, consisted of the following weighted dimensions:
+Physicians independently evaluated each AI response using a standardized five-dimensional rubric developed collaboratively by the clinical team.
+The evaluation dimensions were: